theneva/dissertation/src/components/interview-results.md

 TODO: Explain the environments and be consistent.

-FINN.no has three main Environments: __dev__, __ci__, and __prod__.
-The current set-up requires each build and deployment for __dev__ and __ci__ to pass in order for new changes to reach the __prod__ environments, even though Team Reise does not use test environments at all.
-Thus, other unstable services in the __dev__ or __ci__ environments may cause delayed release of enhancements to the Team Reise platform, even if the new code itself is without mistakes.
+FINN.no has three main Environments: _dev_, used for frequently deploying microservices; _ci_, used for frequently deploying web interfaces; and _prod_, exposed to the end users.
+The current set-up requires each build and deployment for _dev_ and _ci_ to pass in order for new changes to reach the _prod_ environments, even though Team Reise does not use test environments at all.
+Thus, other unstable services in the _dev_ or _ci_ environments may cause delayed release of enhancements to the Team Reise platform, even if the new code itself is without mistakes.

 Team Reise uses URL-based _feature toggles_ to deploy all new features to the production Environment, an approach they are happy with.

-FINN.no's Team Reise team has an interesting take on deployment: unlike all other teams, they have _no_ manual verification step in the deployment process, and they do not use the test environments (dev/CI).
+FINN.no's Team Reise team has an interesting take on deployment: unlike all other teams, they have _no_ manual verification step in the deployment process, and they do not use the test environments.

-1. Check-in (with git, triggers Bamboo build)
-2. Pipeline is notified by Git server (or polls), and triggers the build process
-3. Bamboo builds, tests, and uploads the artefact(s) to a central repository, typically Nexus
-4. Bamboo notifies (in-house) Pipeline that the artefact is complete and ready for deployment
-5. Pipeline deploys the artefact(s) directly to production environment
-6. Pipeline also deploys to test environments, but only for other services' sake---they are never used by the team.

-TODO: WTF? generalise this process and illustrate it (as it is to some extent used by all teams in FINN.no).

 ### Strategy choice

-The Cloud IO team has been exploring options for deployment since the summer of 2015, testing various deployment solutions such as Mesos and Marathon, Kubernetes with OpenShift, and Cisco Mantl.
+The Cloud IO team has been exploring options for deployment since the summer of 2015, testing various deployment solutions including in-house and cloud-based _Platform as a Service_ infrastructures such as Cisco Mantl^[https://mantl.io] and Apache Mesos^[http://mesos.apache.org].
 They eventually committed to Docker with Kubernetes.
-They have no strict deadline for implementing the new strategy---the existing set-up works---so the key objective is that the new strategy adds as much value as possible to the platform.
-They hope to finish the implementation of the new Deployment Strategy during summer 2016, but maintain focus on added value.
+The team has no strict deadline for implementing the new strategy---the existing set-up works---so the key objective is that the new strategy adds as much value as possible to the platform.
+They hope to finish the implementation of the new Deployment Strategy during summer 2017, but maintain focus on added value.

-TODO: dashes don't work from here

 One interesting hard requirement is that there can be no system downtime during the migration to the new strategy; they will run the old set-up and the new Kubernetes platform in parallel, and redirect their beta users to the Kubernetes cluster.
 This means that the "old" and "new" clusters must be able to communicate, which was _not_ seen mentioned as a requirement in the literature review.